bluejava/zousan/README.md

-		.then(lookupItems) 		//   takes the data and obtains extra data about items .then(updateCount)		//   update item count using host service .then(displayResults)	//   update user view of results .catch(reportErr)		// Catch any errors occuring in any steps above.
+		.then(lookupItems) 		//   takes the data and obtains extra data about items .then(updateCount)		//   update item count using host service .then(displayResults)	//   update user view of results .catch(reportErr)		// Catch any errors occurring in any steps above.
 ```

 This pattern helps you to remember to always catch any errors produced within your promise chains.
 Although this isn't part of the Promise A+, it is a very common addition and is present in the [ECMAScript 2015 Language Specification](http://www.ecma-international.org/ecma-262/6.0/#sec-promise.prototype.catch).